ivpn/ivpn.net/src/content/pages/setup/nas/qnap.md

 5. Use the file picker dialogue box to choose the VPN server location you prefer and click `OK`.

-6. Enter your account ID that begins with 'ivpn' and any password in the credential fields and (optionally) change the **Profile Name** to something different.
+6. Enter your account ID that begins with letters 'ivpnXXXXXXXX' or 'i-XXXX-XXXX-XXXX' and any password in the credential fields and (optionally) change the **Profile Name** to something different.
 Click the `Apply` button.

     <div markdown="1" class="notice notice--info">
     Only your account ID is used for authentication.
 The password field can be left empty or set to anything if your client software requires a non-blank password.